-- Regulatory reporting on payment instruments and operations
+- BCL regulatory reporting on the collection of data payment instruments and operations

 Domestic Securities Settlement Systems

-SSSs either make settlements on a gross basis (i.e. transactions are settled individually) or on a net basis (transactions are netted before a single settlement).
+SSSs either settle on a gross basis (i.e. transactions are settled individually) or on a net basis (transactions are netted before a single settlement).

-Securities are held with central securities depositories (CSD), which are notably responsible for ensuring securities’ integrity.
-Next to the safekeeping function, CSDs enable securities’ mobility as they operate securities settlement engines.
+Securities are held with central securities depositories (CSDs), which are notably responsible for ensuring securities’ integrity.
+Next to the safekeeping function, CSDs enable securities’ mobility as they operate securities settlement systems.

-Clearstream Banking S.A, Luxembourg (Clearstream) is a central securities depository operating a securities settlement system in commercial bank money connected to TARGET2.
-It was designated to be the securities settlement system by the Banque centrale du Luxembourg.
+Clearstream Banking S.A, Luxembourg (Clearstream) is a central securities depository operating a securities settlement system in commercial bank money.

-In relation to the development of Target2Securities (T2S), a Central Securities Depository (CSD), providing settlement services in central bank money, had to be created in Luxembourg.
-LuxCSD, the new central securities depository in Luxembourg, aims to provide local access to the T2S infrastructure.
+In relation to the development of Target2Securities (T2S), a Central Securities Depository (CSD), providing settlement services in central bank money, was created in Luxembourg.
+LuxCSD, the new central securities depository in Luxembourg, provides local access to the T2S infrastructure.